-- 1. Sign in to the AWS Management Console and open the Analytics console at https://console.aws.amazon.com/kinesisanalytics. - Choose Create new application.
+- 1. Sign in to the AWS Management Console and open the Analytics console at https://console.aws.amazon.com/kinesisanalytics. - 2.
+Choose Create new application.
 We assume application name is ProcessMultipleRecordTypes - 3.
 On the application hub, connect to the source. - 4.
 On the Source page, - a.
 Select the stream you created in the preceding section. - b.
 Choose the create IAM role option. - c.
 Wait for console to show the inferred schema and samples records used to infer the schema for the in-application stream created. - d.
-Choose Save and continue. - 5.
-On the application hub, choose Go to SQL editor.
+Choose Save and continue.

+- 5. On the application hub, choose Go to SQL editor.
 To start the application, reply "yes" in the dialog box that appears. - 6.
 In the SQL editor, write application code and verify results: - a.
 Copy the following application code and paste it into the editor.

 '''

 --Create Order_Stream.

-CREATE OR REPLACE STREAM "Order Stream"
+CREATE OR REPLACE STREAM "Order_Stream"

 (

+"order_id"

-"order_id" integer,
+integer,

 "order_type" varchar(10),

 "ticker" varchar(4),

 "order_price" DOUBLE,

 "record_type" varchar(10)

 );

 CREATE OR REPLACE PUMP "Order_Pump" AS

 INSERT INTO "Order_Stream"

 SELECT STREAM "Oid", "Otype", "Oticker", "Oprice", "RecordType"

-FROM

-"SOURCE_SQL_STREAM_001"
+FROM "SOURCE_SQL_STREAM_001"

 WHERE "RecordType" = 'Order';

 --Create Trade_Stream.

 CREATE OR REPLACE STREAM "Trade_Stream"

 ("trade_id" integer,

 "order_id" integer,

+integer,

 "trade_price" DOUBLE,

 "ticker" varchar(4),

 "record_type" varchar(10)

 );

 CREATE OR REPLACE PUMP "Trade_Pump" AS

 INSERT INTO "Trade_Stream"

 SELECT STREAM "Tid", "Toid", "Tprice", "Tticker", "RecordType"

+"SOURCE_SQL_STREAM_001"

-FROM "SOURCE_SQL_STREAM_001"
+FROM

 WHERE "RecordType" = 'Trade';

+--do some analytics on the Trade_Stream and Order_Stream.

+CREATE OR REPLACE STREAM "DESTINATION_SQL_STREAM" (

+"ticker" varchar(4),

+"trade_count" integer

+);

+CREATE OR REPLACE PUMP "Output Pump" AS

+INSERT INTO "DESTINATION_SQL_STREAM"

+SELECT STREAM "ticker", count() as trade_count

+FROM "Trade_Stream"

+GROUP BY "ticker",

+FLOOR("Trade_Stream".ROWTIME TO MINUTE);

 '''

-Amazon Kinesis Analytics Developer Guide Example: Add Reference Data Source b.
+b.
 Choose Save and run SQL.
-Choose the Real-time analytics tab to see all of the in-application streams that the application created and verify data.
+Choose the Real-time analytics tab to see all of the inapplication streams that the application created and verify data.